RSS header - this is hidden

 How to Maintain Health During the Holidays: An Athlete’s Guide

-Posted by Megan Fischer-Colbrie on Dec 12, 2017 11:35:00 AM
+By Megan Fischer-Colbrie on December 12, 2017

 At this time every year, athletes add another important aspect to their lives that can impact their training and performance: celebrating the holidays.
 With more time dedicated to seeing friends and family, this can be a healthful and restorative period for athletes—a chance to mentally recharge.
 The holidays, however, bring several temptations that when left unchecked can lead to negative effects on training that outweigh the positive energy during this month.
 Let’s look into how people tend to overindulge and what strategies you can exercise to maintain fitness through the month.
 Respect your hard work and discipline during the rest of the year by following these tips!